UPDATE [April 2, 2019]: This change has been deployed! Unbounce is no longer dependent on jQuery for form submissions

 Will this impact custom code on my page that uses jQuery?

-This change should have no noticeable impact on live pages.
 We’ve tested to make sure that Unbounce features continue to function as expected, however, since there’s no way for us to test all custom scripts, there’s a chance that some custom code may be impacted.
 We rely on the feedback here in the community, so if you notice your custom code functioning differently, please let me know and I will relay it to our product team.
 The removal of the dependency on jQuery has also been tested against the majority of community tips and scripts (https://community.unbounce.com/c/unbounce-tips-and-scripts) so if you’re using any of those, you should be all good.
 We recommend double checking your custom code just to be sure.

 Will workarounds from the community using jQuery still function?